 - Patent Attacks

 - Cloud Vendor Starvation

-While PostgreSQL has been lucky to avoid these hurdles for the most part, each could destabilize a business and limit the utility, accessibility, and functionality of their databases.
+While Postgres has been lucky to avoid these hurdles for the most part, each could destabilize a business and limit the utility, accessibility, and functionality of their databases.

-PostgreSQL thrives based on the involvement and evolution of its community.
+Postgres thrives based on the involvement and evolution of its community.
 While this remains one of its greatest strengths, it also poses a number of challenges in an ever-expanding and increasingly saturated market.
-After all, if competitors spirit away large chunks of the PostgreSQL community to their own solutions, then the growth and efficacy of the PostgreSQL project could slow or stall.
+After all, if competitors spirit away large chunks of the Postgres community to their own solutions, then the growth and efficacy of the Postgres project could slow or stall.